 Before coming to Mount Allison, I was an Assistant Professor at Brandon University.
 Prior to this I completed a PhD at the University of British Columbia under the historian and philosopher of biology, John Beatty.
 I've held postdoctoral or visiting positions at Harvard University (Department of the History of Science), the University of Pittsburgh (Department of History and Philosophy of Science), and at Dalhousie University (Departments of Philosophy and Biochemistry and Molecular Biology).

-My work has been published in: Proceedings of the National Academy of Sciences (USA), Studies in History and Philosophy of Science, Biology and Philosophy, Perspectives on Science, eLife, Ethics Policy and the Environment, Studies in History and Philosophy of Biological and Biomedical Science, Endeavour, Journal of Molecular Evolution, Biological Journal of the Linnean Society, and Philosophy, Theory, and Practice in Biology.
+My work has been published in biology, philosophy, and history journals, such as: Proceedings of the National Academy of Sciences (USA), Studies in History and Philosophy of Science, eLife, Biology and Philosophy, Ethics Policy and the Environment, and Endeavour (among others).